roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

 * [Great Start for learning OpenGL @LearnOpenGL.COM.](https://learnopengl.com/Getting-started/OpenGL).
     - Here is the [github link](https://github.com/JoeyDeVries/LearnOpenGL) associated with this tutorial.
     - [Glitter](https://github.com/Polytonic/Glitter) is a dead simple boilerplate for OpenGL, intended as a starting point for the tutorials on learnopengl.com and open.gl.
+    - See its [sample usage](https://github.com/Polytonic/Glitter/tree/master/Samples) on how to use Glitter.
 * [Wow!
 A book of Shaders, Learn Shading Language.
 It has a whole content from shading, 3D Graphics, simulation etc.](https://thebookofshaders.com/)
 * [OpenGL introduction from TheCherno Project - youtube playlist](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2).
 * [Another place to learn openGL.](http://www.opengl-tutorial.org/beginners-tutorials/)